Artists Statement

 The long exposures I favour aren't merely technical choices.
 They're a way of experiencing subjects as they exist in time—where a four minute exposure erases chaos, and the temporary becomes permanent.

 These images exist outside categories.
-Not strictly landscape, not purely abstract, not always black and white.
+Not strictly landscape, not purely abstract.
 They're studies in stillness, regardless of subject."